-- The male partner of a woman who is pregnant
+- Pregnant or the male partner of a woman who is pregnant

 - Immunosuppressed or do they have any co-morbidities

-It is recommended that pregnant women should postpone non-essential travel to areas with current active ZIKV transmission designated as ‘high risk’ (see A-Z list) until after pregnancy.
+1. It is recommended that pregnant women should postpone non-essential travel to areas rated as ‘high risk’ of ZIKV transmission (see A-Z list) until after pregnancy.

-Pregnant women should consider postponing non-essential travel to areas with current active ZIKV transmission designated as ‘moderate risk’ (see A-Z list) until after pregnancy.
+2. Pregnant women should consider postponing non-essential travel to areas rated as ‘moderate risk’ of ZIKV transmission (see A-Z list) until after pregnancy.

 C. Preventing sexual transmission in other travellers

-Transmission of ZIKV infection between sexual partners can be prevented by using barrier methods during vaginal, anal and oral sex.
-The consistent use of barrier methods during sexual contact should begin while travelling to high or moderate ZIKV risk countries and continue to be used for the period of time specified below, depending on gender.
+The implications of sexual transmission of ZIKV are greatest for pregnant women.
+If couples, where the women is not pregnant or planning pregnancy, are worried about sexual transmission of ZIKV, this can be prevented by correct and consistent use of condoms (or other barrier methods) during vaginal, anal and oral sex.
+For those wanting to reduce the risk of sexual transmission, the consistent use of barrier methods during sexual contact should begin while travelling to high or moderate ZIKV risk countries and continue to be used for the period of time as stated for couples planning pregnancy above, depending on gender.

 *Footnote: Last possible ZIKV exposure is defined as the date of leaving an area with high or moderate ZIKV risk, or the date on which unprotected sexual contact with a potentially infectious partner took place.